erroronline1/caro/readme.md

     * [calendar][timesheet_pto]
     * [calendar][timesheet_signature]
     * [regulatory] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements)
+    * [risks] (can be edited during runtime, e.g. to accomodate to changing regulatory requirements or new identified risks)

 If you ever fiddle around with the sourcecode:
 * [CSV Processor](#csv-processor) only returns a named array, so you'll have to implement postprocessing of the data by yourself.